 Clinical Learning Activities (CLAs) include all instruction and practice of skills required for direct client care.
-These include hands-on massage therapy techniques, interviewing/intake, clinical decision-making, and verbal communication with clients.
+These include hands-on esthetic service techniques, interviewing/intake, clinical decision-making, and verbal communication with clients.
 Instructors use a combination of demonstration, exercises, supervised practice, written assignments, case scenarios, and quizzes.
 In addition, a comprehensive practical is required.

-The comprehensive practical is a full-length client session, which allows students to apply and demonstrate the skills learned in the course.
+The comprehensive practical is a full-length session based on the unique needs of each client, which allows students to apply and demonstrate the skills learned in the course.
 A full description can be found below in the Comprehensive Practical section.